cloudentity/acp-theme/README.md

 The other targets in the Makefile can be used to manage the theme and its templates:

-1. `make create-theme` will create the "demo" theme by default.
+- `make create-theme` will create the "demo" theme by default.
-1. `make bind-theme` will bind the "demo" theme by default.
+- `make bind-theme` will bind the "demo" theme by default.
-1. `make unbind-theme` will unbind whatever theme is bound to the workspace, or 404 if there is no binding.
+- `make unbind-theme` will unbind whatever theme is bound to the workspace, or 404 if there is no binding.
-1. `make delete-theme` will delete the "demo" theme by default, and all its templates.
+- `make delete-theme` will delete the "demo" theme by default, and all its templates.
-1. `make upsert-templates` will create/update the "demo" templates by default.
+- `make upsert-templates` will create/update the "demo" templates by default.
-1. `make get-theme` will fetch the "demo" theme by default.
+- `make get-theme` will fetch the "demo" theme by default.
-1. `make get-templates` will list the "demo" theme's templates by default.
+- `make get-templates` will list the "demo" theme's templates by default.
-1. `make list-base-templates` will list all of the built-in templates.
+- `make list-base-templates` will list all of the built-in templates.
-1. `make export-theme` will download the theme templates in ZIP format.
+- `make export-templates` will download the theme templates in ZIP format.
-1. `make import-theme` will upload the theme templates in ZIP format, eg "demo.zip".
+- `make import-templates` will upload the theme templates in ZIP format, eg "demo.zip".

 For all of these targets, you can override the values of THEME_ID and TEMPLATE PATH.
 For example:

-1. `make create-theme THEME_ID=torgue` will create a new theme named "torgue".
+- `make create-theme THEME_ID=example-theme` will create a new theme named "example-theme".
-1. `make upsert-template TEMPLATE_PATH=pages/authorization/login/scripts.tmpl` will upsert the specified template.
+- `make upsert-template TEMPLATE_PATH=pages/authorization/login/scripts.tmpl` will upsert the specified template.
-1. `make delete-template TEMPLATE_PATH=pages/authorization/login/scripts.tmpl` will delete the specified template.
+- `make delete-template TEMPLATE_PATH=pages/authorization/login/scripts.tmpl` will delete the specified template.